ADU Rental Returns in Huntington Beach: Rules & Strategy

 California's Tenant Protection Act (AB 1482) can apply to ADUs depending on the property's configuration and ownership.
 If AB 1482 applies, rent increases are capped at 5 percent plus CPI, up to a 10 percent maximum in a 12-month period, and just-cause eviction rules can apply.
 Confirm whether your property qualifies for any exemption and deliver required notices when applicable.
 For a clear overview, see the state summary on AB 1482 tenant protections.

-Huntington Beach regulates short-term rentals.
-Many ADUs and JADUs cannot operate as short-term rentals unless they were legally established and registered under city rules or otherwise specifically allowed.
-If you plan on short-term use, confirm the ordinance and permitting path first.
-Read the city’s STR chapter at Huntington Beach short-term rental code.
+Short-Term Rental Warning Huntington Beach regulates short-term rentals strictly.
+Most ADUs and JADUs cannot operate as short-term rentals unless they were legally established and registered under city rules or otherwise specifically permitted.
+If you are planning on short-term use, confirm the ordinance and permitting path before you purchase or build.
+Read the city's STR chapter at Huntington Beach short-term rental code.

 • Utilities: State law limits when separate connections can be required, but optional separate meters can add cost and time.
 Coordinate early with utility providers to avoid delays.

 • Parking: Requirements can vary by site and size.
-Confirm your parcel’s standards with planning staff during pre-check, especially if you are near the coast where additional considerations may apply.
+Confirm your parcel's standards with planning staff during pre-check, especially near the coast.

 • Insurance: Notify your carrier about the ADU and intended rental use.
 Ask for written confirmation on liability and loss-of-rent coverage.

-• Check zoning and whether your lot is in the coastal zone.
-Review HCD’s guidance at California HCD and contact Huntington Beach planning.
+1. Confirm feasibility: Check zoning and whether your lot is in the coastal zone.
+Review California HCD and contact Huntington Beach planning.

 • Assuming short-term rentals are permitted without checking the ordinance.